ibm-cloud-docs/cephaas/estimating_cost.md

 5. **Create** tab is displayed by default which displays the following sections.

     - **Location**: Enter your Geography, Country, and State.
-    - **Subscription term**: Select the subscription term from from 3 to 5 years.
+    - **Subscription term**: Select the subscription term from from 3, 4 or 5 years.
 Longer subscription term can reduce your cost.
     - **Storage details**: Select the storage tier from **Performance** and **Capacity**.
 Performace tier offers both - Block and Object storage.
 The Capacity tier offers Object storage only.

 6. Select **Total storage** in TB.
 For the Performance tier, the available range is from 100 to 800 TB and for the Capacity tier, the available range is from 800 to 3200 TB.